-Finds and issue management: The findings and issue management process allows the Bank to mitigate the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
-Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the Bank is actively identifying its control weaknesses and taking steps to manage associated risks within acceptable levels of risk appetite.
+Findings and issue management: The findings and issue management process facilitates the bank in mitigating the risks associated with known control weaknesses and deficiencies, and enables management to make risk-based decisions over the need for further remediation or risk acceptance.
+Outputs from the findings management process must be able to demonstrate to internal and external stakeholders that the bank is actively identifying its control weaknesses and is taking steps to manage associated risks within acceptable levels of risk appetite.
+In 2023, Group Audit's role in the lifecycle of Self-Identified Issues was enhanced in line with a commitment made to the Fed.
+Additionally, the scope of the 'Findings to Control' linkage was expanded to cover all Risk Types and integrated in the Findings management tool.